CloudLabsAI-Azure/aroworkshop/_entries/Prerequisites.md

 ## Task 2: Install OpenShift CLI (oc)

+The OpenShift CLI (oc) must be installed in the Azure Cloud Shell environment to interact with the Azure Red Hat OpenShift (ARO) cluster, manage resources, and deploy workloads through command-line operations.

 You'll need to download the **latest OpenShift CLI (oc)** client tools for OpenShift 4.
 You can follow the steps below on the Azure Cloud Shell.

 Please run following commands on Azure Cloud Shell to download and setup the OpenShift client.